Table of Contents

 • Self-directed: OCTAVE is highly customizable for security teams and risk environments.

-OCTAVE is a self-directed approach, meaning that people from an organization take responsibility for setting the organization’s security strategy, which can make this method difficult to scale.
+The OCTAVE methodology is a self-directed approach, meaning that people from an organization take responsibility for setting the organization’s security strategy, which can make this method difficult to scale.
 OCTAVE also assumes that the company has a broad knowledge of the business and security processes and can conduct all of the necessary activities itself.

-Are there any limitations to OCTAVE?
+Are there any limitations to the OCTAVE methodology?

 • Complexity of organizational integration: integrating OCTAVE into an organization's existing processes and workflows may be challenging, especially for well-established practices.